knowledgetranslation/process/how_to_make_a_quality_website.md

 	* “Users are most valuable in helping designers know what a system should do, but not in helping designers determine how best to have the system do it.”[^13]

-1. Usability testing should only ever focus on one area at a time, e.g. either content, look-and-feel, or functionality.
+1. Usability testing should only ever focus on one area at a time (e.g. either content, look-and-feel, or functionality).
 If you want to test multiple areas, conduct separate usability tests.

 	* Usability tests should have specific performance and success goals.[^14]

 1. You’re building for the web, so use web-compatible technologies.

+	When you use a technology that’s not directly compatible with the web, the content you generate needs to be *adapted* or *translated* before it can be used.
+In some cases this can lead to loss of quality (e.g. with images being recompressed as they are converted), the introduction of errors (e.g. with text being transferred between programs or re-typed).
+In all cases it will introduce a financial and time cost, by creating more work for developers and designers who need to adapt this content.

 	* Create content using plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), or HTML; not in Microsoft Word (and especially not PDFs or PowerPoint).

 	* If possible, design *in the browser*[^15][^16][^17] using CSS, not in software designed for print, like Photoshop, Illustrator, or InDesign (and especially not in non-design software like PowerPoint, Word, etc).

-	* Define design in terms of web units, e.g. colours as hex values, sizes and distances in pixels and ems, etc.
+	* Define design in terms of web units (e.g. colours as hex values, sizes and distances in pixels and ems, etc.).

-	* Collaborate using version control software and services like GitHub, not by emailing and turning on Track Changes in Microsoft Word.
+	* Collaborate using version control software and services like [GitHub](https://github.com/), not by emailing and turning on Track Changes in Microsoft Word.

 1. Make sure all designs account for and define all interactions and states (clicks, hovers, transitions, etc.).